MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-While the *imageChanged* function is executed, the parameter is set to *False* and the *itemClicked* function does not print anything.
+While the <inlineCode>imageChanged</inlineCode> function is executed, the parameter is set to *False* and the <inlineCode>itemClicked</inlineCode> function does not print anything.

 ## Summary
 * *ItemModelViews* allow you to define your own abstract hierarchical item model with generically named attributes.
-* This model can be provided as Output and added to the Panel of your module.
+* This model can be provided as output and added to the panel of your module.
 * Interactions with the model can be implemented by using a *FieldListener*.

 {{< networkfile "examples/basic_mechanisms/Modules.zip" >}}